EAkeweje/GPmix/README.md

 ![](cbf_smooth.png)

 ## Projection
 To project the sample functions onto specified projection functions, use the `Projector` object.
 Initialize the `Projector` object with the type of projection functions and the desired number of projections.
 The `basis_type` argument specifies the type of projection functions.
-Supported `basis_type` options are: eigen-functions from the fPC decomposition (fPC), random linear combinations of eigen-functions (rl-fPC), B-splines, Fourier basis, discrete wavelets, and Ornstein-Uhlenbeck (OU) random functions.
 The `n_proj` argument defines the number of projections.
 The `basis_params` argument allows for further configuration of the projection functions.

 For this demonstration, we will use wavelets as projection functions.
 We will specify the family of wavelets using `basis_params`.
 After initializing, apply the `fit` method to the smoothed functions to compute the projection coefficients.
 Here, we will use 14 projection functions generated from the Haar wavelet family.